formal-methods-mpi/Workshop.jl/docs/src/5_advanced/foundations.md

 1. Create a vector of strings and concatenate it with another vector of strings.
 2. Create a vector and perform an element-wise square of it.
-3. Create another vector and calculate the scalar product with the first vector in the way you like.
+3. Calculate the scalar product of the vector in the way you like.
 4. Read out an index, set an index, append an element, and pop an element from a vector.

-TODO: Solutions.

 ```@raw html
 <details>